 Euthanasia may be the kindest option if your donkey's case is serious.

 What causes colic, and how can it be prevented?

 Colic is so dangerous because by the time your donkey lets you know it has colic, it may be too late to save it.
 The old adage, 'prevention is better than cure', definitely applies.

 Observe your donkey daily, looking for any changes in behaviour.
-Know what normal dung looks like.
-Be aware of the average number of piles of droppings your donkeys pass each day as well as the consistency.
-Persistently very loose or very dry droppings could be indicative of colic particularly if other symptoms appear.
-Check the donkey's breathing pattern so you will be able to spot any change.
+Know what typical dung looks like.
+Be aware of the average number of piles of droppings your donkeys pass each day and the consistency.
+Persistently very loose or very dry droppings could be indicative of colic, particularly if other symptoms appear.
+Check your donkey's breathing pattern so you will be able to spot any change.